michaelkuty/horizon-contrib/README.rst

     - Tables with inline-ajax update
     - Modal Forms with autohandled modelforms

-no implementation required, all Django stuff is generated automatically like an admin, but in more customizeable form.
+no implementation required, all Django stuff is generated automatically like an admin, but in more customizeable and extendable form.

 *Required*